Odysafe/ODYSAFE-CTI/README.md

 The application connects to the Internet only in these specific cases:

 1. **User-provided URL processing** : only when you explicitly provide a URL
-2. **deepdarkCTI repository** : only when you click "Download" or "Update" in CTI Resources
+2. **CTI Resources repositories** : only when you click "Download" or "Update" in CTI Resources (DeepDarkCTI and Ransomware Tool Matrix)
 3. **txt2stix external APIs** : optional, disabled by default, requires explicit configuration

 ### Data Privacy Guarantees